redhat-et/microshift-demos/README.md

     ./scripts/configure-builder

-Once MicroShift 4.12 is released, you'll find its RPMs in the official repos on the Red Hat CDN.
-For now, we will need to build the MicroShift RPMs from source.

-    ./scripts/build-latest-rpms

-Afterwards, the RPMs are available under `./builds/rpms`.
-Next, we'll mirror these and other dependencies into a local repo to accelerate the image build process.
+Mirror MicroShift and its dependencies into a local repo to accelerate the image build process.

     ./scripts/mirror-repos